SlimBeji/Fullstack/README.md

 ### 🗄️ Database: PostgreSQL

 This project uses **PostgreSQL** as its primary database.
-While earlier iterations explored MongoDB for its document-oriented model, the project has migrated to PostgreSQL for its industry-standard adoption, superior performance, and robust feature set.
+While earlier iterations explored MongoDB for its document-oriented model, the project has migrated to PostgreSQL for its industry-standard adoption, superior performance, and robust feature set

 - **Industry Standard**: Widely adopted across enterprises, with extensive tooling, community support, and proven scalability
 - **Superior Performance**: Optimized query execution with advanced indexing (B-tree, GiST, GIN) and query planning